Thursday, March 22, 2012

 7. I believe I got this from the old Culver archive - since the bar code appears to be one of theirs.
 So can anyone tell if the handwriting looks as if it belongs to one of the people who often label their photos?
 Or might it have been written back when the photo was taken?
 The initials just look so... familiar... to me.
 Could they be by someone who was working to save LA's history?
 And the fact it says - DO NOT USE - on the photo shows the photo service knew it was an original.

-And if you have any suggestions or comment - either put them in the remarks or we can talk on this weekend's four tours of Historic Downtown Los Angeles.
+And if you have any suggestions or comment - either put them in the remarks or we can talk on one of the tours of Historic Downtown Los Angeles.